input-output-hk/mithril/docs/root/mithril/mithril-protocol/certificates.md

 The **certificate chain** is a Mithril component that certifies the **stake distribution** used to create the multi-signature.
 Its primary purpose is to prevent adversaries from executing an **eclipse attack** on the blockchain.

 Without the certificate, the stake distribution can't be trusted.
 A malicious actor could relatively easily create a fake stake distribution and use it to produce a valid multi-signature, which would be embedded in a valid but non-genuine certificate.
 This certificate could be served by a dishonest Mithril aggregator node, leading an honest Mithril client to restore a non-genuine snapshot.
-That is an eclipse attack.

 ## The certificate chain design